exogen/react-typesetting/README.md

 Each item in the array specifies the font `family`, `weight`, `style`, and `stretch`, with only `family` being required.
-Additionally, each item can contain a custom `testString` and `timeout` for that font, if they should diff from the defaults.
+Additionally, each item can contain a custom `testString` and `timeout` for that font, if they should differ from the defaults.
 If only the family name is needed, the array item can just be a string.

 </td>